California Roofing Accident Attorneys

 - Seek Immediate Medical Attention — Your health and recovery should always be top priorities.
 If you’ve suffered harm in a roofing accident, ensure you receive proper medical care as soon as possible.
 Keep detailed records of any treatments, diagnoses, and medical expenses.

-- Document The Accident Scene — Gather as much evidence as possible from the accident site.
+- Document the Accident Scene — Gather as much evidence as possible from the accident site.
 Take photos of the roof, any damaged equipment, and your injuries.
 If there were any witnesses, collect their contact information and statements.

-- Notify Your Employer And File An Incident Report — Report the accident to your employer promptly and complete any required incident reports.
+- Notify Your Employer and File an Incident Report — Report the accident to your employer promptly and complete any required incident reports.
 Be thorough in your descriptions and note any unsafe conditions or lack of proper safety measures contributing to the accident.

-- Follow Legal Guidance And Avoid Public Comments — Follow your attorney’s advice throughout the legal process and avoid discussing the accident on social media or with individuals not involved in your case.
+- Follow Legal Guidance and Avoid Public Comments — Follow your attorney’s advice throughout the legal process and avoid discussing the accident on social media or with individuals not involved in your case.
 Missteps in communication could harm your claim.

 Roofing Accidents Statistics